Next year's schedule coming January 2011

 - What time does the camp end?

-- On Sat the riding ends around 5:00PM; there is then an in store session which runs from approximately 6:00PM to 8:00PM.
+- On Saturday the riding ends around 5PM and there is then an in store session which goes from approximately 6-8PM.

-On Sunday the riding finishes at approximately 5:00PM.
+On Sunday the riding finishes at about 5PM.
 If you need to get home and don't think that the finish time will allow you to do that, please talk to us in advance so that we can try to make arrangements to accommodate you.